alxqiu/dragon/README.md

 # Dragon
-Dragon fractal exploration with matplotlib
+Dragon fractal exploration with matplotlib.

-Attemping to try non-90 degree fractal generation.
+Attemping to try non-90 degree fractal generation and find unique cell structures rather than the normal square shape.

+The doubling is so far done by taking a snip of the plot, running it through Adobe background remover, and then attempting to combine them by hand with powerpoint.
+I'm sure I could find the translation to make the doubling mathematically perfect, but having powerpoint do it makes it much easier.
+These are meant for my tattoos anyways so imperfection at that stage is fine.

 # 120
 Tends to make diamond shaped "leaves" along a sparse "vine", although my intention